jsifalda/obsipulse-plugin/README.md

 - **Compete with other Obsidian users** on a shared leaderboard.
 - **Gain valuable insights** into your writing habits.
 - **Share Your Progress** with a free public profile URL to share your writing journey with friends or colleagues.
-- Never answer the question **"What Obsidian plugins do you use?" → it‘s all on your profile.**
+- Never answer the question **"What Obsidian plugins do you use?" → it's all on your profile.**
 - **Upload & share selected notes** (with support of **Dataview rendering**).
 - Seamlessly manage insights across multiple vaults.